Project A-ko: Release

 The film was released to theaters by Shochiku-Fuji on June 21, 1986, alongside a shorter film titled Going on a Journey: Ami Final Chapter.
 Pony Video distributed the film via VHS and LaserDisc later in the year.
 The film's soundtrack was released on LP, CD, and cassette through Polystar Records on May 25 of the same year.
 "Dance Away" by Annie Livingston was released as a single simultaneously with the album, with the background music track "Spaceship in the Dark" as the B-side.
 A Japanese-language version of "Dance Away" and "Follow Your Dream" by Project Sisters (プロジェクト・シスターズ, Purojekuto Shisutāzu) was released a month later.

 Outside of Japan, many fans of anime would watch the film without subtitles and serve as an introduction to anime films.
-Project A-ko was Central Park Media's first video release in 1991 alongside Dominion Tank Police and MD Geist.
+Project A-ko was Central Park Media's first video release in 1991 alongside Dominion Tank Police and M.D.
+Geist.
 They later released a dubbed version produced by Manga Entertainment to VHS in 1992.
 Both Project A-ko and Dominion Tank Police were later shown in America on the Sci-Fi Channel during a "Festival of Japanese Animation".

 The album was released in the U.S. in 1994 by Central Park Media under their MangaMusic label and later included as a bonus disc the "Collector's Series" DVD in 2002.

 In 1996, a CD-Rom package called "Anime Hyperguide: Project A-ko" was released, including artwork, interviews with the creators.

 After releasing Project A-ko on DVD in its original widescreen video format, Central Park Media later released a "Collector's Series" version in 2002, which features remastered video and coloring, a large number of A-ko related extras, commentary and interviews by many of the Project A-ko staff, and a free Project A-ko soundtrack CD.
 Central Park Media has released the three OVA sequels in a single-disc DVD collection, Project A-ko: Love and Robots.

 In May 2011, Eastern Star released a newly remastered R1 Project A-ko DVD.
 It contains many of the extras of the original CPM release, minus the soundtrack CD.
 Discotek Media released the film on Blu-ray in December 2021.
 Originally, the footage for the film was to be sourced from the laserdisc release using the Domesday Duplicator to capture the footage at a higher quality than previous releases, with a technology called AstroRes being used to upscale the footage and restore it to a higher quality.
 The film was instead sourced from the original 35mm film negatives, which were previously thought lost.
 The film negatives had been stored in a film laboratory but a clerical error had resulted in confusion as to where it was.